Stole from teammate – still allowed to participate in the Olympics

 The announcement comes after Simon was convicted in October of theft and fraud against national team colleague Justine Braisaz-Bouchet.

-However, five of the months are conditional, which means that the 29-year-old can participate in the Olympics in Italy next year.
 In addition to the suspension, Simon must also pay a fine of 30,000 euros, equivalent to around 332,000 kronor, to the FFS.
-The money will go to training young biathletes.
-Half of the fine, 15,000 euros, is conditional, however.
+The money will go towards training young biathletes.
+However, half of the fine, 15,000 euros, is conditional.

-The decision is effective from Friday, November 7.
+The suspension is effective from Friday, November 7.
+Both Simon and the union can appeal the decision within seven days.

 The penalty in the court verdict was a three-month suspended prison sentence and a fine of 15,000 euros.